atyryshkina/algorithm-performance-analysis/README.md

 The aribitrary upper limit would also be present in the original qunatile random forest since it won't create quantiles intervals longer than the longest runtime it has seen.
 Similarly, with the modified quantile forest with the standard deviations would have an arbitrary upper limit based on the variability of historical data found in its leaves.

-The results of the classifier can be found [here](benchmarks/classifier_forest_metrics.csv).
+The results of the classifier can be found at [benchmarks/classifier_forest_metrics.csv](benchmarks/classifier_forest_metrics.csv).
 A comparison of the accuracy of the classifier vs the modified regression forest with an interval of one standard deviation can be found below.

 ![alt text](images/comparison-accuracies.png?)   ![alt text](images/comparison-intervals.png?)